NecmettinCimen/necmettincimen/README.md

 I am a passionate and experienced Full Stack Developer, driven by my love for programming.
 I dedicate a significant portion of my daily life to writing code and finding innovative solutions to problems through software development.
 My journey in software development is not just a profession, but a deep-seated interest that fuels my continuous learning and proactive approach to challenges.

-Currently, I serve as the **Head of Software** at Forceget Supply Chain Logistics, a leadership role that highlights my technical depth and significant career progression.
+Currently, I serve as the **Senior Full Stack Developer** at Forceget Supply Chain Logistics, a leadership role that highlights my technical depth and significant career progression.

 ## 🚀 My Expertise & Tech Stack